 - Nubian caracal (Caracal caracal nubica) – found in Ethiopia and Sudan

 - Transvaal caracal (Caracal caracal limpopoensis) – found in Botswana

-The word caracal comes from Turkish words “kara kulak” that mean “black ear”.
+The word caracal comes from the Turkish words “kara kulak”, which means “black ear”.
 In Afrikaans, the cat is called rooikat – “red cat”.

 The caracal is commonly found in Sub-Saharan Africa, especially in the south.
 In central and western Africa it is a rarity.
 It inhabits mountainous areas near Sahara and semi-dry forested areas (savannahs, steppes).
 Several individuals can be seen on coastal lowlands by the Atrek, along Hari Rod and on deserts at both sides of the Murgab.
 The caracal lives in various areas, it prefers savannahs, scrub forests, humid forests and evergreen mountain forests.

 The caracal’s build is slender, supported by long and strong legs.
 Coloration is tawny, reddish or sandy, plain on the back, sides of the body and outside parts of legs.
 Small areas on the face, the undersides and the inside part of the forelegs are an exception – white color and some black markings are predominant there.